 - Always fully apply the parking brake when leaving your vehicle, or it may roll and cause damage or injury.
-Also be certain to leave an automatic transmission in Park, a manual transmission in Reverse or first gear.
-Failure to do so may allow the vehicle to roll and cause damage or injury. - Leaving children in a vehicle unattended is dangerous for a number of reasons.
-A child or others could be injured.
-Children should be warned not to touch the parking brake or the gear selector lever.
+Also be certain to leave an automatic transmission in Park, a manual transmission in Reverse or First gear.
+Failure to do so may allow the vehicle to roll and cause damage or injury. - Never leave children alone in a vehicle.
+Leaving children in a vehicle unattended is dangerous for a number of reasons.
+A child or others could be seriously or fatally injured.
 Don't leave the keys in the ignition.
 A child could operate power windows, other controls, or move the vehicle. - Be sure the parking brake is fully disengaged before driving, failure to do so can lead to brake problems due to excessive heating of the rear brakes.